-Google Ads is the company’s pay-per-click platform, letting businesses reach customers in search results and on Google’s other properties, including YouTube and Blogger.
+Google Ads is Google’s pay-per-click platform, used by businesses to reach customers in search results, as well as Google’s other properties, e.g., YouTube.
 If you’re a competitive person, the platform can seem fun for a while: You’re competing with other businesses for ad space — let the best marketer win!

 Over time, though, the process often gets frustrating.
 Since Google uses an auction system for its ads, businesses complain that they tend to be expensive, requiring a serious investment to get in front of the best customers.

-Luckily, Google Ads isn’t the only game in town, so it’s important to consider some of the best Google Ads alternatives out there.
+Google Ads isn’t the only game in town, however, so it’s important to consider some of the best Google Ads alternatives out there.

 Why Consider Alternatives to Google Ads?